kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 type: Getting Started
 ---

 Now that you deployed a standalone `orders-service` microservice, allow other resources to communicate with it.
-Make it available outside the cluster to other resources by exposing its Kubernetes Service through an APIRule custom resources (CR).
+Make it available for other resources outside the cluster by exposing its Kubernetes Service through an APIRule custom resources (CR).

 ## Reference

 This guide demonstrates how [API Gateway](/components/api-gateway) works in Kyma.
-It exposes your Service under secured or unsecured endpoints for other Services outside the Kyma cluster.
+It exposes your Service under secured or unsecured endpoints for external Services to communicate with it.

 ## Steps